 Apr.
 17 › 10:30 AM

-Best in Show, Group 3
+Best New Product, Group 3

 This award will be given to the company that exhibits the best new RFID product or service at RFID Journal LIVE!
 An independent panel of judges has selected 10 finalists, which have been divided into three groups.
 Each finalist will speak for a few minutes about its product.